yjg30737/onepiece-database/README.md

 This is the GUI version of <a href="https://github.com/yjg30737/one-piece-character-data-scraper">one-piece-character-data-scraper</a>, this uses it as a submodule.

+You can see what kind of info this get in the link above.
+Such as character name, height..

 ## Requirements
 * PyQt5 (for GUI)
 * pandas (for converting)